jayelrey7/v-supplychain-restaurants-oldqb/README.md

 2. qb-inventory
 3. ox_lib

+**noted changes**
+Order system by businesses: you can order one product or more than one different product in a single order truck trailer switched to single box truck
+**spawn of pallet changed to box - WIP**

 **Job that goes into your QBcore Shared Jobs File** Must be named grime but you can change the display to whatever you want** ['grime'] = {
         label = 'Grime Logistics',